-What Foods are High in Plant Sterols
+What Foods Are High in Plant Sterols?

-Foods that are High in Sterols
+Foods High in Sterols

-According to most nutritional studies the average American gets about 250 milligrams of sterols in his diet every day.
+According to most nutritional studies, the average American gets about 250 milligrams of sterols in his diet every day.
 Vegetarians get a bit more, averaging around 700 milligrams, and people who exist on fast food getting significantly less.
 The amount recommended by most researchers is two grams.

 All vegetables contain anywhere from five to forty milligrams of plant sterols, with fruits containing slightly less.
 The amount of sterols can be increased by drying since vegetables contain a lot of water.
 Cooking, milling and refining processes all remove a lot of the sterols from the finished product.
 Grating or juicing retains sterols because the food is left in a raw state.